 All things equal, Miami-Dade County jurors favor Hispanics.
 Hialeah is loaded with Hispanics.
 Thus, if you are hispanic and injured in Hialeah, your case may be worth more.

-Insurance adjusters know this, and there offer may reflect it.
+Insurance adjusters know this, and their offer may reflect it.

 Man Gets $445,000 Settlement for Hialeah Motorcycle Crash